 - Dystocia (birthing difficulties)

-- Cancer (including canine cutaneous histiocytoma and mast cell tumours)
+- Cancer: canine cutaneous histiocytoma; mast cell tumors; brain tumors

 - Intervertebral disc disease (causing pain, weakness or paralysis of the hind quarters)